dwhalley15/dwhalley15/README.md

 ### Content Management Systems

-I have hands-on experience with several popular Content Management Systems, enabling me to build and manage websites efficiently, customize themes, and extend functionalities with plugins and custom code:
+:fire: I have hands-on experience with several popular Content Management Systems, enabling me to build and manage websites efficiently, customize themes, and extend functionalities with plugins and custom code:

 <table>
   <tr>